-THE MID-TERM EXAM MIGHT BE DURINGTHE WEEK OF OCT.
-10 to OCT.
-14- The schedule had not been announced when this syllabus was prepared-If it is scheduled for this week, we will count the mid-term exam as Class #15]
+THE MIDTERM EXAMS ARE SCHEDULED FOR THE WEEK OF OCT.
+9 to OCT.

+13-The exact day of our midterm had not been announced when this Syllabus was prepared-If it is scheduled for this week, we will count the midterm exam as Class #15]

-[Note: Arrangements will be made to make up the class missed during mid-term week.
-It is anticipated that this make up class will be counted as Class #16 and the general topic will be Promissory Estoppel & Option Contracts:]
+[Note: Arrangements will be made to make up the class we will miss during midterm week.
+It is anticipated that this make up class will be counted as Class #16, and the general topic will be Promissory Estoppel & Option Contracts:]